 Fluidized Bed Conversion (FBC TCP)

 The FBC TCP aims to support dissemination of research results on fluidized bed conversion technology, thereby advancing the knowledge of national experts and industry professionals.
-The increased size of recent fluidized bed coal power plants has resulted in improved efficiencies and lower GHG emissions.

 - Co-firing and ash problems